 Table of Contents

-Ingredient notes
+Ingredient Notes

-- Strawberries: Use fresh ripe strawberries for the best flavour.
+- Strawberries: Use fresh ripe strawberries for the best flavor.
 They should be a bright red but still firm, with nice vibrant green stems for the nicest presentation.
 Frozen strawberries shouldn’t be used in this recipe as they’ll be too mushy when thawed.

 - Walnuts: Chop the walnuts into small pieces and sprinkle over the strawberries once they’ve been dipped in the chocolate.
 You can also sub in other nuts as well such as finely chopped peanuts or almonds.